-(b) any alterations of its existing constitution necessary to enable the corporation to comply with this Act.
+(b) any alterations of its existing constitution necessary to enable the corporation to comply with this Act; and

-(2) At the meeting to pass the special resolution —

-(a) the proposed rules of the proposed co-operative approved under section 17, and including active membership provisions in accordance with Part 6, must also be passed by special resolution; and
+(c) the proposed rules of the proposed co-operative approved under section 17, including active membership provisions in accordance with Part 6.

-(b) in the case of a proposed distributing co-operative, a disclosure statement approved under section 16 must be presented to the meeting.
+(2) At the meeting to pass the resolution, a disclosure statement approved under section 16 must be presented to the meeting in the case of —

-(3) For a corporation that on registration under this Division will be a transferred co-operative, the requirement to pass a special resolution approving the proposed registration and the proposed rules is satisfied if the resolution complies with section 177(1)(a) or (b), and (3).

-(4) Despite subsection (3), if a transferred co-operative would be registered with rules that give effect to a conversion from being a non-distributing co-operative to a distributing co-operative, or vice versa, the requirement to pass a special resolution is not satisfied unless the resolution is passed in accordance with the requirements in section 177(1)(c).
+(a) a proposed distributing co-operative; or

+(b) a proposed non-distributing co-operative that is the subject of a direction under section 16(2B).

+(3) A resolution under this section must have been passed by a two-thirds majority of eligible members present at the meeting.

+[(4) deleted]

+[Section 22 amended by No. 7 of 2016 s.
+16.]

 23. Application for registration

 (1) An application for registration under this Division must be —